-- 77. During the LAD framework development process, industry was generally supportive of these principles.
-In response to consultation feedback, we revised the definition of correctness to make it clear that the level of accuracy required did not exceed that required under NZ GAAP. - 78.
-Applying these principles means that the assurance reporting requirements provided for the draft LAD will be similar to the audit reports provided under the TSO regime.
+- 74. Our 2014/15 specified information instructions required QLPs to apply five overarching reporting principles when preparing the disclosed information under section 83 of the Act (or via other means).
+These principles were developed as part of the 2011/12 TDL framework development process and are correctness, completeness, objectivity, consistency and data retention. - 75.
+During the LAD framework development process, industry was generally supportive of these principles.
+In response to consultation feedback, we revised the definition of correctness to make it clear that the level of accuracy required did not exceed that required under NZ GAAP. - 76.
+Applying these principles means that the assurance reporting requirements for the final LAD will be similar to the audit reports provided under the TSO regime.
 This is appropriate because the information being provided for the LAD process, and the way that information is to be used, is very similar to previous TSO cost allocation processes.